Is CSC Steel a Value Trap? (Part 1 of 2)

 Trade protection

-The local cold roll mills' main complaint is that the Malaysian Government has not protected them.
+In the past, the local cold roll mills complained that the Malaysian Government has not protected them.
 For example, there is no duty on foreign imports.

 • Indonesia, which in 2019 levied anti-dumping duties on hot-rolled plates from China.
 These duties also covered steel products from Singapore and Ukraine.